Table of Contents

 During a panic attack, it can be incredibly challenging to focus on anything other than fear and physical symptoms.
 However, distracting yourself can be an effective strategy for managing panic attacks and reducing their intensity.

 Therapist Aid offers a variety of effective strategies for distracting yourself during a panic attack.
-One technique is to engage in a grounding exercise, such as focusing on your senses or repeating a calming mantra.
+One way to feel grounded is to focus on your senses.
+You can also repeat a calming phrase.
 This can help shift your focus away from the panic attack and onto something more calming and reassuring.

-Another useful technique is to engage in a physically demanding activity, such as going for a run or doing jumping jacks.
+Another helpful technique is to do a physical activity, like going for a run or doing jumping jacks.
 Physical activity can help release endorphins and reduce anxiety, providing a welcome distraction from panic attacks.

-In addition to grounding exercises and physical activity, Therapist Aid also suggests engaging in activities that promote relaxation, such as listening to calming music or taking a warm bath.
+Therapist Aid suggests doing grounding exercises and physical activity.
+They also recommend activities that help you relax.
+Listening to calming music or taking a warm bath can be good options.
 These activities can help soothe the body and mind, making it easier to manage panic attacks.

-By employing these effective strategies from Therapist Aid, individuals can learn to distract themselves during a panic attack and regain a sense of control.
+Using these helpful strategies from Therapist Aid, people can learn to distract themselves during a panic attack.
+This can help them feel more in control.
 It is important to experiment with different techniques and find what works best for you.
-With practice, distracting yourself during a panic attack can become a valuable tool in managing and reducing the impact of panic attacks on daily life.
+With practice, distracting yourself during a panic attack can help you manage and lessen its effects on your daily life.

 Cognitive Behavioral Therapy (CBT)